reductstore/homepage/story.md

 We couldn't use classical TSDBs because they focused on measurement from sensors, but we had heavy images from computer vision cameras and 48kHz sound as well.
 We needed a format agnostic blob storage for our data zoo, something like S3 but with API which provides access with timestamps and time intervals.
-Moreover, the disk space on our edge devices was critical for us and data reduction was a need.
+Moreover, the disk space on our edge devices was critical for us and data reduction was a must.

-In December 2021, Alexey Timin launched the Reduct Storage project and started developing a prototype of [the engine][1] in modern C++20.
+In December 2021, Alexey Timin launched the Reduct Storage project and started developing a prototype of [a storage engine][1] in modern C++20.

 ### Prototyping And Idea Approval